 How to get around Chiang Mai

-There is a local bus network you use, we recommend that you download the GRAB app and use it to get to all the things to do in Chiang Mai with teenagers (Grab is the Asian version of UBER).
-You will find plenty of taxis, just make sure you ask if they turn the meter on otherwise you may have a big surprise when you arrive.
+There is a local bus network visitors can use, we recommend that you download the GRAB app and use it to get to all the things to do in Chiang Mai with teenagers (Grab is the Asian version of UBER).
+You will find plenty of Tuk Tuks taxis, just make sure you ask if they turn the meter on, otherwise, you may have a big surprise when you arrive.
 Kids in Chiang Mai will love a ride in the Tuk Tuk.

-Things to do in Chiang Mai with teens
+Things to do in Chiang Mai with teenagers

 Now that we have gone through all the family travel essentials for your family holiday to Chiang Mai with teenagers here are all the very best things to do in Chiang Mai for families.

-Located an hours drive from Chiang Mai is the Elephant Nature Park and it has to be one of the very best things to do in Chiang Mai with teens.
-Elephants are big business in Thailand.
+Located an hour’s drive from Chiang Mai is the Elephant Nature Park and it has to be one of the very best things to do in Chiang Mai with teenagers.
+Elephants are big businesses in Thailand.
 Just make sure that you research the most ethical adventure your teenagers can have.

 Book your 8 Adventurers ATV experience today before you arrive